guhan/zerotociso/docs/HARDWARE.md

   - thread: self contained sequence of instructions that can be executed in parallel with other threads in a process
   - switching between threads incurs far less overhead
+  - **Registers**: stroage in the cpu
+  -

 ### Processing Types
 - **Single State**: only one security level at a time
 - **Multi State**: multiple states at one time

 ### Processing modes
-- privileged, kernel, supervisor: full privileges
+- privileged, kernel, system, supervisor:
+  - full privileges
-- problem state, user: limited privileges
+- problem state, user:
+  - limited privileges
+  - CPU only allows a subset of full instruction set

 ### Protection Rings
 Organize code and components in an operating system.